Causes and Prevention

 THE WOMB IS NOT SAFE

-Doctors used to believe that the developing fetus was safe in the womb because the placenta and blood-brain barrier shielded baby from most chemicals and toxins that parents were exposed to before and during pregnancy.
-Now, they realize that even low levels of toxins, pesticides, and other chemicals reach the fetus and cause harm.
+Doctors used to believe that the developing baby was safe in the womb because the placenta and blood-brain barrier shielded baby from most chemicals and toxins that parents were exposed to before and during pregnancy.
+Now, they realize that even low levels of toxins, pesticides, and other chemicals reach the baby and cause harm.

 A scientific report in 2009 stated that the Environmental Working Group tested the cord blood of newborn babies.
 Scientists were astonished to find 287 industrial chemicals, pollutants, and pesticides present, and 180 of the chemicals were known to cause cancer!